Hurricane Iwa: Impact

-Rough seas killed a person on a Navy Destroyer the USS Goldsborough DDG-20 in Pearl Harbor when the seaman hit a stanchion, with four others injured on the ship.
+Rough seas killed a person on the USS Goldsborough in Pearl Harbor when the seaman hit a stanchion, with four others injured on the ship.
 One of the four injured was swept overboard two miles (three kilometers) from the harbor.
 Before the arrival of the hurricane, around 1,000 evacuated the low-lying coastline to shelters.

 Rough waves destroyed four and damaged two deep-water communication cables between Oʻahu and Kauaʻi.
 In Oʻahu, damage from wind and surf was heaviest on the southwest coast between Nānākuli and Mākaha.
 The storm surge washed sand into streets in Waikīkī and flooded cars in areas of basement parking.
 Wind damage was greatest in areas where winds blew from southerly directions off of mountains.
 The winds damaged several small aircraft and a Douglas DC-3 plane in Honolulu.
 Gusty winds shattered glass windows in the Honolulu International Airport, injuring several passengers.
 Some flights in and out of the Honolulu airport were delayed, while other domestic airports were temporarily closed.
 The passage of the hurricane damaged at least 6,391 homes, 21 hotels, and two condominium buildings on the island.
 Additionally, 418 buildings, including 30 businesses, were destroyed on Oʻahu.